 Saint Antony Of Egypt Episcopal Church

 The new picnic shelter has a special re-use story.
-Our founding partner Steve Rice’s no-longer-living Douglas Fir trees, from his home in Bremerton, were given new life as the picnic shelter on the property.
+Our founding partner Steve Rice’s no-longer-living Douglas Fir trees, from his home in Bremerton, were given new life as an outdoor gathering area on the property.

 Inside the sanctuary, the tableau, made of Douglas fir, rises up behind the altar.
 The cut linework in the white-washed wood gives the tracery effect of a cross.
 The liturgical furniture, handcrafted from solid wood, which includes the main altar, columbarium altar, podium and font, were designed by Steve Rice and built by Reverend Bill Fulton.